orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 And in the chapters about the
-Access Controller we will at the end of this Tutorial discuss, how you can control, how can change what in your databases.
+Access Controller we will at the end of this Tutorial discuss, how you can control, how to change what in your databases.

 **Next: [Defining the Store](04_Defining_the_Store.md)**